raleel/cfi-srd-pt/0007_Game_System.md

 ---
 ## Fatigue

 Fatigue measures tiredness and its incremental effects.
-It is used to track many different things, from strenuous activity to the debilitating effects of disease.
+It is used to Rastrear many different things, from strenuous activity to the debilitating effects of disease.

 The primary way of accruing Fatigue is by engaging in some form of physical activity.
 The more arduous the exercise or work, the more quickly it tires the character.
-At the Games Master's discretion, characters must make an appropriate skill roll – either Athletics, Brawn, or Endurance – to resist gaining a level of Fatigue.
+At the Games Master's discretion, characters must make an appropriate skill roll – either Atletismo, Musculatura, or Tolerância – to resist gaining a level of Fatigue.

 Every Failed roll accrues a level of Fatigue.
 As shown on the [Fatigue Levels Table](0007_Game_System.md?id=fatigue-levels-table), each level of Fatigue carries penalties for skill use, movement, Initiative, and Action Points.
 Asphyxiation, Blood Loss, and other setting dependent effects also contribute to Fatigue accrual.